-- 637. Studies in Theatre (5).
+637. Studies in Theatre (5).
 Pr., completion of or concurrent enrollment in MLA 601 or MLA 602 when offered.

-Period and topic courses in theatre, the exact emphasis to be sp ecified at each course offering.
-Studies in History (5).
-Pr., completion of or concurrent enrollment in MLA 601 or MLA 602 when offered.
-640. Period and topic courses in history, the exact emphasis to be specified at each course offe 645.
+Period and topic courses in the atre, the exact emphasis to be specified at each course of fering.

+- 640. Studies in History (5).
+Pr., completion of or concurrent enrollment in MLA 601 or MLA 602 when offered. - Period and topic courses in history, the exact emphasis to be specified at each course offering. - 645.
 Studies in International Studies (5).
 Pr., completion of or concurrent enrollment in MLA 601 or MLA 602 when offered.

-Period and topic courses in international studies, the exact emphasis to be specified at each course offering.
+Period and tonic courses in international studies, the exact amphasis to be - Period and topic courses in international studies, the exact emphasis to be specified at each course offering.

 Studies in Sociology (5).
-Pr., c ompletion of or concurrent enrollment in MLA 601 or MLA 602 when offered.
-650. Period and topic courses in sociology, the exact emphasis to be specified at each course offering.
-660. Studies in Related Disciplines (5).
-Pr., completion of or concurrent enrollment in MLA 601 or MLA 602 when offered Period and topic courses from departments and schools outside of the School of Liberal Arts, the exact emphasis to be - 670.
+Pr., completion of or concurrent enrollment in - MLA 601 or MLA 602 when offered.

+Period and topic courses in sociology, the exact emphasis to be specified at each course offering. - 660.
+Studies in Related Disciplines (5).
+Pr., completion of or concurrent enrollment in MLA 601 or MLA 602 when offered.

+Period and topic courses from departments and schools outside of the School of Liberal Arts, the exact emphasis to be specified in each course offering. - 670.
 Directed Readings in Liberal Arts (5).
 Pr., completion of or concurrent enrollment in MLA 601 or MLA 602.
 Permission of the Liberal Arts Graduate Council and the instructor.